Climate change 'one of the most significant security threats of our time' – Defence Minister

-Climate change has been identified as one of the "most significant security threats of our time," according to a new report by the Ministry of Defence.
+Climate change has been identified as one of the "most significant security threats of our time", according to a new report by the Ministry of Defence.

 It said climate change was "already having adverse impacts both at home and in New Zealand's neighbourhood".